CAPC Guidelines:

 Treatment

-• Supportive care is usually the only or best option.
+• Supportive care is often the only or best option.
+Pain management is essential.

 • Ocular angiostrongyliasis requires surgery to remove larvae.